WRansohoff/nmigen_rv32i_min/README.md

 # Test Coverage

-The RISC-V RV32I compliance tests can be simulated, and they probably all pass.
+The RISC-V RV32I compliance tests are simulated as part of the CPU testbench.
+They probably all pass except for `MISALIGN_JMP`, which depends on a CSR that I disabled to save space.
 I try to run the full test suite regularly as I make changes, but sometimes a broken commit slips through.

 ## Compliance Tests